 That sounds harsh.
 But I’ve seen what’s out there and heard the horror stories.
-I think you can do better.
+You can do better.
 You have access to SO much information.
-You can sign up for my NO-COST weekly watchlist here.
+For one, you can sign up for my NO-COST weekly watchlist here.
 And you can follow StocksToTrade on YouTube for free vids on trading education.

 Robinhood has taken the industry by storm.
 It’s made it easier for new traders to enter the trading game.
 It’s also branded itself as THE “free” trading platform.
 (Nothing’s ever really free.)

-Listen, I’ll be honest … In my opinion, Robinhood is not the best platform for trading penny stocks.
+Listen, I’ll be honest.
+Robinhood is not my go-to platform for trading penny stocks.
 But I’m glad it’s inspiring new people to build a skill that has the potential to change their future.

 So today I’ll dedicate this post to trading penny stocks on Robinhood — with a healthy dose of honesty.